duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

 Result file contains the vertices of result mesh, and also intermediate records as specified in solver options file.

+Examples of these files are located in `example` directory.

 ## data format